bda-19fs/bda-chatbot/03_implementation/04_nlp_preprocessing/README.md

 ### Stopwords.py
 On windows please use git bash or change stdout encoding to utf-8.

-This example removes stopwors in the *normalized_inquiries.txt* file generated by *normalize.py*.
+This example removes stopwords in the *normalized_inquiries.txt* file generated by *normalize.py*.
 It uses a stopwordlist that can be defined with *-s/--stopwords*.
 The default is *res/custom_ch_stopwords.txt*.